neelchauhan/www.neelc.org/content/projects.md

 I maintain Ports and a list is available at [FreshPorts](https://www.freshports.org/search.php?stype=maintainer&method=exact&query=neel@neelc.org).

 I am also a contributor to the FreeBSD kernel.
-I wrote patches to add support for Intel's Whiskey Lake platform, and have also tested other patches for page mapping and Synaptics touchpad support.
-Commits I worked or helped on can be seen at [FreshBSD](https://freshbsd.org/search?q=Neel+Chauhan&project%5B%5D=freebsd&repository%5B%5D=src&sort=commit_date).
+I wrote patches for the networking and firewall (IPFW) stack, to add support for Intel's Whiskey Lake platform, and have tested other patches.
+Commits I worked on or helped test can be seen at [FreshBSD](https://freshbsd.org/search?q=Neel+Chauhan&project%5B%5D=freebsd&repository%5B%5D=src&sort=commit_date).

 # Miscellaneous Personal Software Projects